 In the love language world, quality time means giving the other person your undivided attention—not just spending time together.

-When it comes to contact centers, quality time with your agents easily can be had as long as you’re willing to carve out the time for it.
-Some ways to do it:
+When it comes to contact centers, we asked our customers how they spend quality time with their agents—and found it can easily be had when they are willing to carve out the time for it.
+Some ideas that have worked in their contact centers:

 Words of affirmation as a love language refers to “words that build up.”

 These verbal compliments—or words of appreciation—go a long way when it comes to motivating and keeping your contact center agents engaged.
 The key is to keep it specific and straightforward.
 A few ideas: